fanpu/website/_pages/courses.md

 Courses with a &#11088; are those that I found transformative, and those with a &#10084;&#65039; are those that I personally enjoyed a lot.

+I don't really write much the more popular introductory or required courses, since there's already a lot of word about it on the street and there isn't much for me to add which already hasn't been said.

 Feel free to ask any questions about the courses at CMU, including those that I have not taken, in the comments section below.